l3wk3m/slotmachine/README.md

 and then the final goal of the project at large is

-4. The I develop and test a simple working JavaScript application that use DOM manipulation to give the user a satisfying in-browser gaming experience
+4. Develop and test a simple working JavaScript application that use DOM manipulation to give the user a satisfying in-browser gaming experience

 I will address each of these goals across sections listed below: